 The profound pain and sadness that follow the loss of a loved one are difficult and complicated emotions to manage and process.
 Therapy can help you experience the grieving process and find relief.

-Misti Storie is an Licensed Professional Counselor with a Master’s Degree in Professional Counseling and more than a decade of experience working in the addiction field.
+Misti Storie is a Licensed Professional Counselor with a Master’s Degree in Professional Counseling and more than a decade of experience working in the mental health profession.
 She uses solution-focused psychotherapy to create a safe, supportive, and confidential environment so that the two of you can find explanations and resolutions to whatever unrest led you into therapy.

 Like a trusted physician or chiropractor, her goal is to identify the underlying causes of your pain and suffering in order to treat the problem and help you get to, or regain, a happy and healthy life.